Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 <!-- -->

 -   HMR : (Hot Module Replacement) When you make changes to your source code the changes are delivered in real-time.
--   React Developers created something called Flux Architecture to moderate how their web page consumes and modifies data received from back-end API's.
+-   React Developers created something called Flux Architecture to moderate how their web page consumes and modifies data received from back-end API’s.

 <!-- -->